-The number one conversation in recruiting is the effect of AI on the recruitment process.
+The number one conversation in recruiting is the effect of Artificial intelligence on the recruitment process.
 As the CEO of a management recruitment firm, I am approached by an outside AI firm every few business days with an AI-based tool or resource that will dramatically support our recruiting effort and help my firm improve its productivity.
 The AI phenomenon has been ongoing for the past few years but has accelerated this past year rapidly.

-While we have implemented some AI in our process, we would be foolish not to; it is hardly a miracle cure as it has been touted.
-We are all fascinated by the idea that AI will change things, and indeed, in time, if used correctly, it will.
+While we have implemented some Artificial intelligence in our process, we would be foolish not to; it is hardly a miracle cure as it has been touted.
+We are all fascinated by the idea that AI will change things.
+Indeed, in time, if used correctly, it will.
 The potential for Human Resources and Recruiting Agencies to increase recruitment efficiency is not a pipe dream.
 Still, it also doesn’t necessarily add exponential improvement to the process and is not without implementation challenges.
-No question, there are lots of manual steps in the recruitment process that could be automated, but does it improve the quality of the hire?
+In the recruitment process, There are lots of manual steps that could be automated.
+But does it improve the quality of the hire?
 Does it improve the candidate experience?
-Is it proven enough the embrace wholeheartedly?

-While there are plenty of pros to using AI in recruitment, here are some issues to seriously consider before implementing AI in the recruitment process:
+Here are some issues to seriously consider before implementing AI in the recruitment process:

 Do candidates want to use a chatbot to talk to a machine first about one of the essential things in their life, their career?
 Chatbots are great to start a conversation with a candidate in the recruitment process.
-Still, they can’t answer more challenging questions, and if you’ve ever used one and you have a real need to connect, you will know this can be a frustrating experience.
+Still, they can’t answer more challenging questions.
+If you’ve ever used one and you have a real need to connect, you will know this can be a frustrating experience.

 Automated bias in the process:

-Candidates may match keywords well, but that doesn’t mean they have the right soft skills or are even close to an excellent cultural fit to the organization.
-Teaching a machine to learn to look for matches on soft skills is difficult but not impossible, and even the best AI screening systems are not there yet at being able to evaluate soft skills well.
+Candidates may match keywords well, but that that doesn’t mean they have the right soft skills or fit well with their organization.
+Teaching a machine to learn to look for matches on soft skills is difficult but not impossible, and even the best Artificial intelligence screening systems are not there yet at being able to evaluate soft skills well.
 Determining the cultural fit has the same challenges.

-Fairness in the hiring process
+Fairness in the hiring process.

 What happens to all the data collected?

-AI is in its infancy in recruitment but is here to stay
+Artificial intelligence is in its infancy in recruitment but is here to stay

 AI use in recruitment isn’t going away and adds value from a productivity perspective leaning more towards larger organizations that tend to get a massive number of applications for a single position.
-AI can speed up and enhances an insurmountable screening process and save hours, if not days of productivity.
+Artificial intelligence can speed up and enhances an insurmountable screening process and save hours, if not days of productivity.